My-Epitech-Organisation/Raytracer/README.md

 ---

-## ✅ Fonctionnalités implémentées
+## ✅ Implemented Features

-- Voir [FEATURES.md](docs/FEATURES.md) pour la liste complète des fonctionnalités.
+- See [FEATURES.md](docs/FEATURES.md) for the full list of features.

 ---

-## 👥 Contributeurs
+## 👥 Contributors

-Ce projet a été réalisé par une équipe de trois étudiants dans le cadre du module B-OOP-400 à Epitech.
+This project was developed by a team of three students as part of the B-OOP-400 module at Epitech.

-- Voir [CONTRIBUTING.md](CONTRIBUTING.md) pour la liste complète des membres.
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for the full list of members.